keptn/tutorials/site/tutorials/snippets/quality-gates/setupQualityGate.md

 Duration: 3:00

 Take a look in the Keptn's bridge and navigate to the last deployment.
 You will find a quality gate evaluation that got a `fail` result when evaluation the SLOs of our carts microservice.
 Thanks to this quality gate the slow build won't be promoted to production but instead automatically rolled back.

+To verify, the [Keptn's Bridge](https://keptn.sh/docs/0.7.x/reference/bridge/) shows the deployment of v0.11.2 and then the failed test in staging including the roll-back.

 ![Keptn's bridge](./assets/bridge-quality-gate.png)